stuarthayhurst/privacy-menu-extension/README.md

   - [Documentation](docs/CONTRIBUTING.md#documentation-changes), [code](docs/CONTRIBUTING.md#code-changes), [translations](docs/CONTRIBUTING.md#translations) and UI improvements are all welcome!

 ## Bug reporting / debugging:
+  - If you were simply told "Error" while installing, reboot and see if there's still an issue
+    - When installing an extension from GNOME's extension site, this is normal
+  - A log of what the extension is doing is very helpful for fixing issues
+  - The extension logs to the system logs when enabled, which can be accessed with `journalctl /usr/bin/gnome-shell`
   - A live feed of GNOME's logs can be accessed with `journalctl /usr/bin/gnome-shell -f -o cat`
-  - If the extension is crashing, an output from this is very helpful for fixing it

 ### Credits:
   - `scripts/update-po.sh` and `scripts/update-pot.sh` were derived from [Fly-Pie](https://github.com/Schneegans/Fly-Pie), originally licensed under the [MIT license](https://github.com/Schneegans/Fly-Pie/blob/develop/LICENSE)